openwfm/wrf-sfire-docs/docs/training.md

 ### Registration

-Please register [here](https://forms.office.com/r/0FN7UbtgCn).  **We particularly need to hear in advance from those who do not have an account on math-alderaan or math-compute set up yet, or can't log in for some reason.** We can set up a limited temporary account good for a week if you register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
-Please have your faculty research advisor [request a full permanent account](../accounts) if you need one.
+Please register [here](https://forms.office.com/r/0FN7UbtgCn).
+Optional for existing users, nut **we need to hear in advance from those who do not have an account on math-alderaan or math-compute set up yet, or can't log in for some reason.** We can set up a training account good for a week if you register at least one day in advance, but we won't have enough time to set up or fix accounts during the workshop.
+Please have your faculty research advisor [request a regular account](../accounts) if you need one.

 ### Agenda